vkatari10/trading-bot/README.md

 No more headaches trying to test a new strategy or experiment, simply change a `JSON` file and retrain, retest, or redeploy live.

+For more detailed information about ConTrade, visit the [docs](https://vkatari10.github.io/trading-bot/)

 **Note**: This project is actively under improvement.
 Below is a list of current and upcoming features.

 ## Features